 6. Be Mindful of Triggers

-Sometimes when you’re dealing with children that are struggling to contain their emotions, you have to pick and choose your battles.
+Sometimes when you’re dealing with children struggling to contain their emotions, you have to pick and choose your battles.
 If no matter what you do, your child cries and whines every time you pass the pet store because they want a puppy, then maybe drive a different way to get to the grocery store.
-Or if staying up late at a sibling’s game makes your toddler cry for preschool the next day, consider hiring a sitter to put them to bed on nights when the games go late.
-Sometimes the best thing we can do is avoid putting our children in a position where they do lose it.
+Or, if staying up late at a sibling’s game makes your toddler cry for preschool the next day, consider hiring a babysitter to put them to bed on nights when the games go late.
+Sometimes the best thing we can do is avoid putting our children in a position where they lose it.

 7. Talk Through Hard Scenarios and Train